OneNoteDev/WebClipper/README.md

 3. Restart edge
 4. Click on top right "...", then Extensions
 5. Click on load extension and select the target\edge\OneNoteWebClipper\edgeextension\manifest\extension
+6. On subsequent builds, you need to go through steps (4) and (5) again

 ### 5. Looking at console output
 Set the "enable_console_logging" local storage entry to true